 \section{Introduction}

-Most calculations in quantum statistical mechanics, as applied in condensed matter physics, nuclear physics, particle physics, rely on the Matsubara approach.
-The procedure is in principle well defined: compute the appropriate correlation function in imaginary time or frequency with a given method, then perform the analytic continuation to obtain physically meaningful results.
-However, when the calculations are numerical, the latter step is not straightforward, and is in fact an ill-conditioned numerical problem for most worthwhile cases.
+Most calculations in quantum statistical mechanics, as applied in condensed matter physics, nuclear physics, and particle physics, rely on the Matsubara approach.
+The procedure is in principle well defined: Compute the appropriate correlation function in imaginary time or frequency with a given method, then perform the analytic continuation to obtain physically meaningful results.
+However, when the calculations are numerical, the latter step is not straightforward, and is in fact an ill-conditioned problem for most worthwhile cases.
 This means that very high precision data is needed to obtain a reasonable precision in the final result.
-Therefore, although very simple qualitative information, such as the insulating or conducting behavior, can be deduced from imaginary time or frequency representation, obtaining quantitative information contained in spectral functions is a difficult task.
+Therefore, although very simple qualitative information, such as the insulating or conducting character, can be deduced from imaginary time or frequency representation, obtaining quantitative information contained in spectral functions is a difficult task.

-For very precise data, fitting an analytic interpolating function and substituting Matsubara frequency by real frequency can yield good results.
+For very accurate data, fitting an analytic interpolating function and substituting the Matsubara frequency with a real frequency can yield good results.
 Rational polynomials, also called Pad\'e approximants, are usually the best choice for that procedure.\cite{Vidberg_Serene:1977,Deisz:1996, Gunnarsson_Haverkort:2010} However, for noisy data, obtained from quantum Monte Carlo for example, Pad\'e approximants often fail to give sensible results.
-Even for non-stochastic results, finite precision round-off errors may yield unphysical results. \cite{BeachGooding:2000} Other direct fitting schemes based on known analytical properties of the result can also be used.\cite{HauleYeeFullPotential:2010}
+Even for non-stochastic results, finite precision round-off errors may yield unphysical results.\cite{BeachGooding:2000} Other direct fitting schemes based on known analytical properties of the result can also be used.\cite{HauleYeeFullPotential:2010}